Kākāwahie

-The kākāwahie or Molokaʻi creeper (Paroreomyza flammea) was a species of Hawaiian honeycreeper.
-It is extinct, but was found on the Hawaiian island of Molokaʻi in Hawaii.
+The kākāwahie or Molokaʻi creeper (Paroreomyza flammea) is an extinct species of Hawaiian honeycreeper.
+It was found on the Hawaiian island of Molokaʻi in Hawaii.

 Description

 The kākāwahie was 5.5 in long.
 This bird had the appearance of a ball of flame, especially males, which were scarlet red all around.
 The female had more of a brownish tinge to its belly.
 Its call was a chip like someone was cutting wood in the distance.
 They were discovered in the late 19th century when Scott Barchard Wilson, a British ornithologist was lost in the fog.
 Wilson had shot down a female and two bright males.
 He collected several specimens and skins of other species of Molokai birds and then went back to England.
 They were fast flitting birds but nevertheless, they were still endangered.
 It is depicted in several paintings from the early 18th, 19th, and 20th centuries.

 Distribution

 The kākāwahie lived in the Akoke Forests.
 Its stronghold in the Akoke Forests was the Kamakou Plateau, where it was seen before disappearing in 1963.